pellico/krobots/README.md

 After the launch server wait the connection of client until reaching the defined number of registered client.
 To each client it is assigned the successive port starting from the one defined by `-p` option.

 ***
-***Important*** Make sure that registration port and the successive until `registration port + NUM_TANKS` are available.In case server is executed behind a firewall or NAT open make sure to open the used port.
+***Important*** Make sure that registration port and the successive until `registration port + NUM_TANKS` are available.
+In case server is executed behind a firewall or NAT open make sure to open the used port.
 ***

+The simulation is terminated when only one tank survive or reached the number of steps specified by `--max-steps`.
+Simulation can be terminated any time using `Ctrl-q`.
+When simulation is terminated file named `simulation_output.csv` is saved in the current working directory with data of tanks.

 ## UI Controls of server
+UI is mainly intended to support debugging of tank controlling software.

+### UI controlling keys

 * **Ctrl-q**: exit
 * **q**: hide/show tank data
 * **o**: increase simulation speed
 * **l**: decrease simulation speed
 * **F1**: rendering stats

-### Control Camera
 * **keypad 2,4,6,8**: move camera
+* **PageUp / PageDown**: Select tank: Selected tank has uppercase name in tank list.
 * **keypad 5**: reset to coordinates (0,0) or position of energy source
 * **keypad 0**: to move camera to selected tank
-* **PageUp / PageDown**: Select tank: Selected tank has uppercase name in tank list.

 ## Server graphics element description.